adamzvolanek/DevRackDocs/authentik.md

 ### Customisation

-Edit and updateh the 'Password Complexity' fields under the Actions (icon) pencil on the right.
+Edit and update the 'Password Complexity' fields under the Actions (icon) pencil on the right.

 ### Flows & Stages